chrismdp/cardpirates/rules/index.md

 # Starting the game

 Decide who starts by mutual consent.
 Play continues clockwise in turns.
-During a turn a player may choose to either *sail*, or *drift* if they have no crew cards above a '2', or have three cards or less of any type.
+During a turn a player may choose to either *sail*, or *drift* if they have three cards or less.

 # Sailing